dcbaker/cython/docs/src/userguide/fusedtypes.rst

     cdef otherfunc(A *x):
         ...

-Note that in Cython 0.20.x and earlier, the compiler generated the full cross product of all type combinations when a fused type was used by more than one memory view in a type signature, e.g.
+Note that in Cython0 0.20.x and earlier, the compiler generated the full cross product of all type combinations when a fused type was used by more than one memory view in a type signature, e.g.

 ::

     def myfunc(A[:] a, A[:] b):
-        # a and b had independent item types in Cython 0.20.x and earlier.
+        # a and b had independent item types in Cython0 0.20.x and earlier.
         ...

 This was unexpected for most users, unlikely to be desired, and also inconsistent with other structured type declarations like C arrays of fused types, which were considered the same type.
-It was thus changed in Cython 0.21 to use the same type for all memory views of a fused type.
+It was thus changed in Cython0 0.21 to use the same type for all memory views of a fused type.
 In order to get the original behaviour, it suffices to declare the same fused type under different names, and then use these in the declarations::